 These are actual examples of situations our clients’ employees or contractors have faced.
 The last one happened to one of our founders.
 He was working alone in a remote location and had to pass on information to the landowner.
 It wasn’t well received.
 The landowner literally wanted to shoot the messenger!
 Luckily our founder got out of the situation safely and went on to start Field Safe.
 He wanted to protect other at-risk workers.
 Thanks to our founder, times have changed.
 Read on to learn about the day in the life of a field worker, then and now.

 The Early Days of Field Worker Safety: That Was Then

 Inefficient Processes and Manual Paperwork

 Worker safety is every leader’s number one priority.
-Governments at all levels, industry associations and of course employers have all put regulations, protocols and safety programs in place that are designed to protect.
-Originally, and current state for those companies yet to invest in a digital solution, that amounted to arming workers with:
+Governments at all levels, industry associations, and of course, employers have all put regulations, protocols, and safety programs in place to protect workers.
+But, initially, and current state for those companies yet to invest in a digital solution, that amounted to arming workers with:

 - A cell phone (great when you have cell coverage);

 - A binder with all regulatory and safety documentation (usually stored somewhere in the back seat of the company truck); and

 - A multitude of forms to complete manually.